Venue: Via Skype

 Contact: Email: Democratic.Services@swdevon.gov.uk

-The minutes of the meetings of the Council held on 23 April 2020 and 30 April 2020 were both approved as a true and correct record.
+The minutes of the meeting of the Committee held on 6 February 2020 were confirmed as a true and correct record.

 Declarations of Interest

-Members are invited to declare any personal; or disclosable pecuniary interests, including the nature and extent of such interests they may have in any items to be considered at this meeting;
+Members are invited to declare any personal or disclosable pecuniary interests they may have, including the nature and extent of such interests, in any items to be considered at this meeting;

-Members were invited to declare any interests in the items of business to be considered during the course of the meeting, but there were none made.
+Members and officers were invited to declare any interests in the items of business to be considered during the course of the meeting, but none were made.